Swissveg

-Swissveg, previously known as the Swiss Association for Vegetarianism (German: Schweizerische Vereinigung für Vegetarismus, SVV), is a Swiss association in the legal context of article 60ff of the Swiss civil code (SCC), where members are exclusively vegetarians.
+Swissveg, previously known as the Swiss Association for Vegetarianism (German: Schweizerische Vereinigung für Vegetarismus, SVV), is a Swiss association in the legal context of article 60ff of the Swiss civil code (SCC).
 Swissveg runs campaigns, organizes events with the goal to reduce the consumption of animal products.

 Organisation

 The association has its registered office in Winterthur.
 The president is Renato Pichler, who is also on the board of EVU.

 Swissveg is the biggest community in Switzerland for vegetarians and vegans.

 History

 The association was founded on 8 August 1993 in Sennwald under the name of Schweizerische Vereinigung für Vegetarismus (SVV).
 On 3 March 2014 the name of the association was changed to Swissveg.

 The association is an active member of the EVU and the International Vegetarian Union.
 It is also associated with the organisation ProVeg in Germany.

 V-Label

-Swissveg has, together with the EVU, developed the European Vegetarianism-Label V-Label.
+Swissveg has, together with the EVU, developed the V-Label.
 They control which products and services can use this label within Switzerland.
-Products with the V-label are available at all major groceries in Switzerland: For example in Migros and Coop (Switzerland).
+Products with the V-label are available at all major groceries in Switzerland: For example in Migros, Coop (Switzerland). and Lidl.
 About 350 Swiss companies use the V-Label.